cybertraining-dsc/su21-reu-372/project/index.md

 It is still not enough research to state that low vitamin D levels are a cause or a consequence of the Hashimoto disorder, but it is a fact that most patients with this disorder have low levels of vitamin D this insufficient this is closely related to insufficient sun exposure [20].

 The exposure to certain synthetic pesticide.
-An important fact is that 9 out of 12 pesticides are dangerous and persistent pollutants.
-[20]
+An important fact is that 9 out of 12 pesticides are dangerous and persistent pollutants [20].

 **Symptoms of Hashimoto’s**

-Some of the symptoms are fatigue and sluggishness, sensitivity to cold, constipation, pale and dry skin, dry eyes, puffy face, brittle nails, hair loss, enlargement of the tongue, unexplained weight gain, muscle aches, tenderness and stiffness, joint pain and stiffness, muscle weakness, excessive or prolonged menstrual bleeding, depression, memory lapses, Another symptom reported by some patients was ablation, some patient described as an acceleration of the heart rhythm.
-[21].
+Some of the symptoms are fatigue and sluggishness, sensitivity to cold, constipation, pale and dry skin, dry eyes, puffy face, brittle nails, hair loss, enlargement of the tongue, unexplained weight gain, muscle aches, tenderness and stiffness, joint pain and stiffness, muscle weakness, excessive or prolonged menstrual bleeding, depression, memory lapses, Another symptom reported by some patients was ablation, some patient described as an acceleration of the heart rhythm [21].

 **Complications**
 Tissue damage, Abnormal look of the thyroid gland (figure 2), goiter, Heart problems, mental health issues, myxedema, birth defects [21], Nodule (figure 4 Similarity Matrix topic 3), and High antibody level.
 It is important to mention an association between high levels of thyroid autoantibodies and the increased of mood disorders, thyroid autoimmunity disease, celiac disease, panic disorder and major depressive disorder [4].